ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Cpp.rst

 -------------------------------------------

 This tutorial aimed to show how ``StaticTransformBroadcaster`` can be used to publish static transforms.
-In your real development process you shouldn't have to write this code yourself and should privilege the use of the dedicated ``tf2_ros`` tool to do so.
+In your real development process you shouldn't have to write this code yourself and should use the dedicated ``tf2_ros`` tool to do so.
 ``tf2_ros`` provides an executable named ``static_transform_publisher`` that can be used either as a commandline tool or a node that you can add to your launchfiles.

 Publish a static coordinate transform to tf2 using an x/y/z offset in meters and yaw/pitch/roll in radians.